Breakfast Donuts

 • Preheat the oven to 180C/350F.
 Grease a 12-count donut pan and set aside.

-• In a large mixing bowl, add the dry ingredients and mix well.
+• In a large mixing bowl, add the oat flour, coconut sugar, baking powder, cinnamon, and salt, and mix well.

 • In a small bowl, whisk the milk, vanilla extract, and egg/flax egg.
 Pour into the dry mixture.
-Add the almond butter and mix very well until a batter is formed.
+Add the almond butter and mix until a batter is formed.

 • Transfer the batter to the greased donut pan.
-Bake for 20-25 minutes, or until golden brown on top and a toothpick comes on clean.
+Bake for 18 to 20 minutes, or until golden brown on top and a toothpick comes out mostly clean.
 Remove from oven and let sit in the pan for 5 minutes before transferring to a wire rack to cool completely.
 Once cooled, frost.

-• To make the frosting, whisk the yogurt and confectioner sugar until combined.
+• To make the frosting, whisk the yogurt and confectioners' sugar until combined.
 Dip each donut in it and let it sit on a wire rack to firm up.

 Notes